• English (United Kingdom)

 Welcome to the ASCLME Project

-Over the next five years, the nine countries of the western Indian Ocean region, including Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Somalia, South Africa and Tanzania, will work together through the Agulhas and Somali Current Large Marine Ecosystems (ASCLME) Project.
+Between 2008 and 2012, the nine countries of the western Indian Ocean region, including Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Somalia, South Africa and Tanzania, will work together through the UNDP/GEF Agulhas and Somali Current Large Marine Ecosystems (ASCLME) Project.

 Home Country Profiles